-The primary source of human-caused carbon emissions in North America that contributes to the increase of carbon dioxide in the atmosphere is the release of carbon dioxide during the combustion of fossil fuels (Figure ES-1) (Chapter 3).
-Fossil fuel carbon emissions in the United States, Canada and Mexico totaled approximately 1900 million tons of carbon in 2003 (with 95% confidence that the actual value lies within 10% of that estimate1) and have increased at an average rate of approximately 1% per year for the last 30 years.
-The United States was responsible for approximately 85% of North America's fossil fuel emissions in 2003, Canada for 9% and Mexico 6% (Table ES-1).
-The overall 1% growth in
+The primary source of carbon in North America is the release of CO2 during the combustion of fossil fuels (Figure ES-1).
+Fossil fuel carbon emissions in the United States, Canada and Mexico totaled 1856 Mt C in 2003 (with 95% confidence that the actual value lies within 10% of that estimate) and have increased at an average rate of approximately 1% per year for the last 30 years.
+The United States was responsible for approximately 85% of North America's fossil fuel emissions in 2003, Canada for 9% and Mexico 6%.
+The 1% growth in U.S. emissions masks faster than 1% growth in some sectors (e.g., transportation) and slower growth in others (e.g., increased manufacturing energy efficiency).